Kirby01/ES1/README.md

 # ES1
-<br>//Use gain to dial amount of compression.
+<br>//Use gain to set amount of compression.
 May suit Master Buss.